 Receiving VA funding

 It can take a long time to receive the funds and VA do not share their calculations with Oxford, therefore we cannot predict how much money you will receive.
-You should not rely on VA benefits to fund a course deposit, fees or living expenses early on in your course.
+You should not rely on VA benefits to fund a course deposit, or fees and living expenses early on in your course.

-It is advisable to use other funding, such as a US federal or private education loan to cover the financial declaration and expenses early on in your course, and then use the VA funding to repay the loan when it arrives.
+You may consider using other funding, such as a US federal or private education loan to cover the financial declaration and expenses early on in your course, and then use the VA funding to repay the loan when it arrives.